dvdzkwsk/react-redux-starter-kit/README.md

 Lint all `.spec.js` files in of `~/tests`.

 #### `npm run deploy`
-Helper script to run tests and then, on success, compile your application.
+Helper script to run linter, tests, and then, on success, compile your application to disk.

 ### Configuration

 Basic project configuration can be found in `~/config/index.js`.
-Here you'll be able to redefine your src and dist directories, as well as tweak what ports Webpack and WebpackDevServer run on.
+Here you'll be able to redefine your src and dist directories, add/remove aliases, tweak your vendor dependencies, and more.

 Structure
 ---------